-We calculated the CCI score to evaluate comorbidities and stratified the patients according to CCI scores of 0, 1, 2, and more than 3 points.
-We also used logistic regression analysis to define risk factors for clinical outcomes and the results were adjusted for age, sex, underlying disease corresponding to each category in the CCI score, and/or asthma medications.
-The multicollinearity between variables was evaluated by the variance inflation factor (VIF).
-The data were analysed using SAS Enterprise version 6.1 (SAS Institute Inc., Cary, NC, USA).
-A P < 0.05 was considered to indicate statistical significance.
+We calculated the CCI score to evaluate comorbidities and stratified the patients according to CCI scores of 0, 1, 2 and ≥ 3 points.
+In addition, we used logistic regression analysis to define risk factors for clinical outcomes and the results were adjusted for age, sex, underlying disease corresponding to each category in the CCI score and/or asthma medications.
+The multicollinearity between variables was evaluated by the variance inflation factor.
+The data were analysed using SAS Enterprise (version 6.1; SAS Institute, Cary, NC, USA). p<0.05 was considered to indicate statistical significance.